top of page

 IMG_3421.jpg

-MAGGIE ALBRIGHT-PIERCE, MS | PhD Student
+MAGGIE ALBRIGHT-PIERCE, MS, MA | PhD Student

 Maggie is primarily interested in the intersectionality between health and social psychology.
 In the RAMP lab, her research centers on the self-regulatory strategies people use to handle stress or threat and promote health and wellness.
 Projects include: the influence of comparing to others on stress management, the power of choice context on health decisions, lived experiences and body image, health behaviors and stressors among those diagnosed with diabetes, and more.
 Her aim is to uncover both the adaptive and maladaptive strategies people use in the pursuit of their goals and in broader social contexts.